Answered By: Robert Cole Last Updated: Jul 11, 2017 Views: 1658

 Other University Libraries - SCONUL Access scheme

 SCONUL Access is a national scheme that allows academic staff, postgraduates and part-time, placement or distance learning undergraduates from participating institutions to register with, and borrow from, other university libraries.
-Full time undergraduates can also apply for a card which allows access for reference only during University vacations.
+Full time undergraduates can also apply for a card which allows access for reference only.
 The University of Liverpool Library is a member of SCONUL Access.

 If you fall into any of the above categories you can apply online for SCONUL Access membership.
 Once approved you will receive an email which you can take to the University Library that you wish to use, as long as they are members of SCONUL Access.